nishant-uxs/labeval/README.md

 **Built with ❤️ using Ethereum, React, AI, and IPFS**

-*Making academic assessment transparent, secure, and intelligent.*
+*Making contract assessment transparent, secure, and intelligent.*